 Older mentors recommended Charles arrange psychiatric help, and even suggested valium—but Diana refused the drug, according to the author, “convinced in her growing paranoia that the Royal Family was trying to sedate her.”

-Eventually a therapist was summoned, a Dr. Alan McGlashan, but Diana rejected him.
-Instead it was Charles who turned to his help, and according to the author, Charles continued to see him for the next 14 years.
-“Charles’s friend Laurence Van der Post says McGlashan perceived Charles as ‘misunderstood and starved’ of ‘really spontaneous, natural affection’, and provided the prince with ‘the respect his own natural spirit deserves’.”
+Eventually a therapist, Dr. Alan McGlashan, was summoned, but Diana rejected him.
+Instead it was Charles who turned to him for help, and according to the author, Charles continued to see him for the next 14 years.
+“Charles’s friend Laurence Van der Post says McGlashan perceived Charles as ‘misunderstood and starved’ of ‘really spontaneous, natural affection,’ and provided the prince with ‘the respect his own natural spirit deserves.’”

 One of the prince’s former advisers tells Bedell Smith that after meeting Diana, he remembered thinking: ‘There is a rod of steel up this woman’s back.’
 Diana’s father, Earl Spencer, later confirmed as much when he said: ‘Diana is very determined indeed and always gets her own way.
 I think Prince Charles is learning that by now.’

-Diana’s hostility towards Charles is not spared by Bedell Smith.
-She hated all of his hobbies, his polo, his paintings, his gardening, even his love of Shakespeare, according to the author.
-“Diana taunted him by saying, ‘You’ll never be King,’ and banished many of his old friends — including the Romseys, the Palmer-Tomkinsons and the Tory MP Nicholas Soames.
-Resenting anything associated with Charles’s previous life, she also insisted on getting rid of Harvey, his yellow labrador, who was sent to live with one of the prince’s advisers.”
+Diana’s hostility toward Charles is not spared by Bedell Smith.
+She hated all of his hobbies—his polo, his paintings, his gardening, even his love of Shakespeare—according to the author.
+“Diana taunted him by saying, ‘You’ll never be King,’ and banished many of his old friends—including the Romseys, the Palmer-Tomkinsons and the Tory MP Nicholas Soames.
+Resenting anything associated with Charles’s previous life, she also insisted on getting rid of Harvey, his yellow Labrador, who was sent to live with one of the prince’s advisers.”

-As a last attempt at reconciliation, the Archbishop of Canterbury was sent in, but, according to the author, he “saw ‘little evidence’ that Diana ‘was prepared to make the marriage work’ and concluded ‘with some sorrow that Charles was more sinned against than sinning’.”
+As a last attempt to facilitate reconciliation, the royal family sent in the Archbishop of Canterbury.
+But according to the author, he “saw ‘little evidence’ that Diana ‘was prepared to make the marriage work’ and concluded ‘with some sorrow that Charles was more sinned against than sinning.’”

-When separation was finally advised, Bedell Smith says “Everyone in Charles’s family took his side, including Princess Margaret, who had previously shown kindness, even tenderness, to Diana.
-Prince Philip sent his son a long letter, praising his ‘saint-like fortitude’.”
+When the Queen finally advised a separation, Bedell Smith says, “Everyone in Charles’s family took his side, including Princess Margaret, who had previously shown kindness, even tenderness, to Diana.
+Prince Philip sent his son a long letter, praising his ‘saint-like fortitude.’”